Composers

 Louis-Gabriel Guillemain.
 French violinist and composer (1705-1780), his works represent the height of violin writing of his period.
 Full of pre-revolutionary French galant, his music also reveals an improvisational style well ahead of its time.

 Johann David Heinichen.
-Heinichen (1683-1729) studied music at the famous Thomasschule Leipzig, receiving instruction from Johann Schelle and Johann Kuhnau.
+Heinichen studied music at the famous Thomasschule Leipzig, receiving instruction from Johann Schelle and Johann Kuhnau.
 Though later trained as a lawyer, he immigrated to Italy and achieved notable success as a composer.
 Heinichen later returned to Germany and was appointed Kapellmeister to the Elector of Saxony in Dresden.

 Clovis Lecail.
 Belgian trumpeter and composer (1859-1932), Lecail studied under Joseph Dupont and Hubert Ferdinand Kufferath at the Royal Conservatory in Brussels.
 He spent most of his career as a highly regarded bandmaster in the Belgian army, becoming superintendent of military music in 1910.
 Lecail composed about 175 works for winds, orchestra, and chamber ensembles.

 Theodore von La Hache.
-La Hache (1822-1869) immigrated to New Orleans, Louisiana, at age 20 from Dresden, Germany, and quickly established himself as a prominent figure in the city’s musical circles.
+La Hache immigrated to New Orleans, Louisiana, at age 20 from Dresden, where he was born in 1822, and quickly established himself as a prominent figure in the city’s musical circles.
 A gifted pianist, he also was organist and principal choirmaster of the Church of St. Theresa and founder of the New Orleans Philharmonic Society and the Harmonic Association of New Orleans.
 A contemporary of New Orleans native Louis Moreau Gottschalk, unlike Gottschalk he remained loyal to his adopted hometown and during the War Between the States organized numerous benefit concerts for victims of the War while composing many works celebrating Southern culture and the Confederacy.
 Though best remembered for his setting of the poem “The Conquered Banner” by Fr.
 Abram Ryan, his more than 600 numbered works include nearly every genre from parlor music to large sacred works for choir and orchestra.
 Forced to abandon performance after suffering lead poisoning in 1867, he was active in conducting and composing until his death two years later.
 [Home Page]

 Jean-Joseph Mondonville.
 French violinist and composer (1711-1772).
 Best remembered for his choral works, Mondonville left an impressive corpus of compositions for the violin, an instrument he commanded with excellence and precision.
 His violin works abound with double-stops and harmonics, unique for French music of his day.
 Mondonville was known as an energetic, happy man, content with his station in life, and one who refused to consider any man his rival.
 His obituary proclaimed him a man of the highest virtues and character, and these qualities are equally reflected in his music.
 Such was his stature that in 1755 he rose to director of the Concert Spirituel in Paris, which at the time was the most important concert system in the world.